federgraph/RiggVar-RG38/doc/RotaForm1.md

 The most interesting part of RotaForm 1 is probably not the drawing itself but how input is handled to change the view.
 This differs between the views, but should perhaps be generalized and optimized.
-For example, an input throttle could be applied in a consistent way across all implementation of view.
+For example, an input throttle could be applied in a consistent way across all implementations of the view.
 The mouse wheel not a notched one any more, if you receive mouse move messages via touch screen or touch pad.
 In this situation, especially on a mobile device, a more robust solution is anticipated to be needed.